Vocational school: Southeast Europe

 In ex-Yugoslavian countries (Croatia, Serbia, Bosnia and Herzegovina, Slovenia, Montenegro and North Macedonia) there are technical high schools that can have three or four years courses.
-If a person finishes three year course he will get a trade degree, or technician degree if he finishes four.
+If a person finishes three year course he will get a trade degree, or a technician degree if he finishes four.
 After technical high school a person can go to university.
-In Croatia there are two types of universities where people can continue their education: Classical universities (Sveučilište) and Universities of applied sciences (Veleučilište).
+In Croatia there are two types of universities where people can continue their education: Classical universities (sveučilište) and Universities of applied sciences (veleučilište).
 In Universities of applied sciences, after three years students get a bachelors degree like in classical university, and after 5 years they get a professional specialist degree.

 Greece

-In Greece vocational school is known as Vocational Lyceum (2006–Present), it was named Technical Vocational Lyceum (1985-1998).
-It is an upper secondary education school (high school) of Greece, with three-year duration.
+In Greece vocational school is known as Vocational Lyceum (2006–present), it was named Technical Vocational Lyceum (1985–1998).
+It is an upper secondary education school (high school) of Greece, with a three-year duration.
 Some have a wide range of majors, others only a few majors.
-Vocational majors are in Electrical Installation, Electronics and Automation, Meganotronics, Ventilation and Air-Conditioning Cooling, Nursing, Hairdressing, Graphic Design,Food Technology, Dental Technology, Aesthetic and Makeup, and others.
+Vocational majors are in Electrical Installation, Electronics and Automation, Meganotronics, Ventilation and Air-Conditioning Cooling, Nursing, Hairdressing, Graphic Design, Food Technology, Dental Technology, Aesthetic and Makeup, and others.